1. Overview

 Combining the components

 For each component, we calculate an overall growth factor to be applied to the basic activity index.
 For those areas where multiple adjustments are applied, the growth factors are applied on a weighted average basis (Table 2 outlines the weights used).
-To then aggregate together all the components of public order and safety (POS) – including non-quality adjusted components – they are cost-weighted together to produce an aggregate index of POS quality adjusted output.
+All the components of public order and safety (POS), including non-quality adjusted components, are then cost-weighted together to produce an aggregate index of POS quality adjusted output.

 Inputs